Access to records and intermediary services

 It’s important to know where we come from, learn about our roots and understand our family history.
-Diagrama Adoption holds records of more than 25,000 people with whom we have worked over the years.
+Diagrama Adoption believes that everyone has a right to understand their history.
+We hold records of more than 25,000 people with whom we have worked with over the years.
 We support and guide people through the complex process of finding out about their backgrounds, making family connections and developing a stronger sense of identity.

 • Cabrini Children’s Society

 • The Southwark Catholic Rescue Society